 - Temper additional spices/fresh chiles in hot oil or ghee and spoon over top (called a “tadka”)

 - Serve with Sambal Oelek or chili flakes – Parsi cooking is often spicy

 - Serve over rice (I would choose red rice for this guy as another of our family’s favorites!) or other favorite grain; if you can eat gluten, this would be amazing over cooked farro

 - Stir in shredded rotisserie chicken

-Show me how you serve it by emailing me your photo!
+Show me how you cook and serve it by emailing me your photo!
 Submissions are automatically entered to win a drawing for a Soup Club cookbook.

 Yes, all this fun and love went into the recipe.
 That’s why it tastes so good.